 • Top skills: Analysis, Leadership, Management, Marketing, Sales

 Linkedin said that it is putting and emphasis on students because those between 15-24 years old represent 30% of the population.

 Last year Linkedin team visited universities and met with students, they promoted linkedin and the need for a professional online presence before they enter the workforce.

 This news adds pressure to the regions number on job portal site Bayt, which is also one of the most successful internet brands with 10 of millions in revenues each year.

 Linkedin members are half a million short for Bayt’s 10,5 million, which means Bayt is going to find tough competition from Linkedin.

-Bayt’s advantage today to Linkedin is that it has more job postings per country in the region as they have bigger sales force.
+Bayt’s advantage today to Linkedin is that it has more job postings per country in the region as they have bigger salesforce.
 But that is not might be the case in UAE.
 If Linkedin boost its sales force across the region.
-Bayt will be in trouble specially if Linkedin members keep growing at the current pace
+Bayt will be in trouble especially if Linkedin members keep growing at the current pace

 Linkedin advantage over Bayt is being social, and the social offering it offers not to mention its growth hacking methods.